thanhcong0111/database_security/README.md

 It includes decentralization of reading, updating, inserting, updating, etc. in the whole table or specific columns.
 At the same time, store procedures are required to perform some specific tasks.

-### Lab 3: The access control method with encrypted datas in MySQL databases
+### Lab 3: The access control method with encrypted data in MySQL databases

 - With personal lab: control the user accessing if they exist or not